 Choosing your spot

-Some families like to be close to toilets, showers and/or Base Camp for convenience
+Some families like to be close to toilets, showers, and/or Base Camp for convenience

 Others prefer to camp a little further away for more peace and quiet